 The distinctive butterfly roof integrates the solar panels above.

 Striking board-formed concrete walls frame the pool area.
+Like sculptural portals they link spaces.

 The striking butterfly roof over the main house, and the adjacent office pavilion supported by V-shaped steel structural columns are signature design elements.